iralabdisco/rviz_satellite/README.md

 ### Questions, Bugs

-Contact the author (gareth-cross on github), or open an issue.
+Contact the author, or open an issue.

+### Credits
+based on the extraordinary work by gareth-cross on github mods by trigal on github